The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Related Work

 \section{Related Work}

-Our goal is to generate compact representations from camera observations suited for efficient policy learning for robotic manipulation.
+Our goal is to generate compact representations from camera observations suited for efficient policy learning.
 To be applicable for wrist camera observations, these should be scale and occlusion invariant and be able to represent objects that are temporarily occluded or outside the field of view.
 Existing representation learning methods range from implicit methods, neurally compressing the image~\cite{higgins2017beta, burgess2019monet} to methods explicitly expressing the poses of scene objects~\cite{deng2009imagenet, wang2019densefusion}.
-Our keypoints-based approach lies in the middle of this spectrum and thus manages to avoid many of the major drawbacks of either family of methods, as outlined below.
-Furthermore, ample methods have been developed to disambiguate local visual features within the context of a single image~\cite{han2005bayesian, oliver2000bayesian, sarlin2020superglue}.
-In contrast, we consider images that are inherently ambiguous due to occlusions or otherwise missing context and leverage context to resolve the ambiguities.
-To the best of our knowledge, we are the first to leverage the potential of Bayes Filter in representation learning for robotic manipulation.
+Our keypoints-based approach lies in the middle of this spectrum, thus avoiding the major drawbacks of either family of methods.

-{\parskip=2pt \textit{Implicit methods}: A common approach to compress camera observations for policy learning is by training a neural network with a bottleneck on image reconstruction such as using Variational Auto-Encoders (VAEs). \(\beta\)-VAE~\cite{higgins2017beta} and MONet~\cite{burgess2019monet}, which partitions the image into several \emph{slots} first, exemplify this approach.
-Similarly, Transporter~\cite{kulkarni2019unsupervised} is trained to reconstruct a source image from a target image via transporting local features.
-These representations have been shown to enable more efficient policy learning on a set of robotic manipulation tasks~\cite{wulfmeier2021representation}.
-However, they are not as effective for downstream policy learning as ground truth scene features~\cite{wulfmeier2021representation} or object keypoints~\cite{florence2019self}. }
+{\parskip=2pt \textit{Implicit methods}: A common approach to compress camera observations is training a neural network with a bottleneck on image reconstruction, such as using Variational Auto-Encoders (VAEs). \rebuttal{Instances of this approach are \(\beta\)-VAE~\cite{higgins2017beta}, which can produce disentangled representations, and MONet~\cite{burgess2019monet}, which partitions the image into several \emph{slots} first, thus separating objects.} Similarly, Transporter~\cite{kulkarni2019unsupervised} is trained to reconstruct a source image from a target image via transporting local features.
+These representations have been shown to enable more efficient policy learning on a set of robotic manipulation tasks~\cite{wulfmeier2021representation}. \rebuttal{Making few assumptions, they are flexibly applicable.} However, they are not as effective for downstream policy learning as ground truth scene features~\cite{wulfmeier2021representation} or object keypoints~\cite{florence2019self}. }